 - 350 hours of direct client services minimum requirement.

-- [400 hours qualifies the student for honours practica/internship]
+- [400 hours qualifies the student for honours clinical placement/internship]

 - 350 hours of record keeping, consultation, organization of artwork and studio